 While staying in a lodge, guests have the choice of a number of activities, including piranha fishing, a visit to a rum distillery, sloth searching, hikes through the jungle and so much more.

-An Amazon jungle experience is also a great way to learn about local customs and plants/animals and a try some delicious local dishes!
+An Amazon jungle experience is also a great way to learn about local customs and plants/animals and try some delicious local dishes!

 Spend the Night Hanging Off the Side of A Mountain

 This unique and innovative accommodation, located in Cuzco’s Sacred Valley, is perfect for adventure enthusiasts looking for something different.